polterguy/hyper-ide/helpers/help-files/02 - Introduction to Hyper IDE.md

 ### The file explorer

 To the left at the top of your page, you can find a tree view widget.
 This will display all the files on your server, and allow you to select and open files for editing.
 The first time you click a folder in the tree view, it will automatically expand the folder, and display its sub-folders and files.
-If you choose to explicitly close the folder later, by clicking the plus sign, you will have to click the plus sign again to expand it.
+If you choose to explicitly close the folder later, by clicking the folder icon, you will have to click the folder icon again to expand it.

 As you select a file in the file explorer, Hyper IDE will find the correct CodeMirror mode, according to the file extension of your file.
 The mapping between file extensions and CodeMirror modes, can be found